amirali110/Online-Price24/README.md

 first you must Create Bot and Telegram channel

-the search @Botfather on Telegram then get API_TOKEN
+then search @Botfather on Telegram then get API_TOKEN

 back to project and replace your api token with (yourbottoken) and replace Telegram username channel with (yourchannelusername)